20 kitchen wallpaper decor ideas to add a new dimension to your space

 Wallpaper can be used to add a contrasting colour - or to bring together kitchen colour schemes.
 In just about every space there are usually a couple of lead shades.

 Choose a wallpaper which incorporates the two main colours you want to highlight to reinforce the scheme to perfection.
-Balance the tones by taking the less dominant colour in the room as the main one on the paper.
+Balance the tones by bringing out the less dominant colour through accessories (or a worktop) in the same shade.

 'We’re seeing wallpaper used more to create focal points in kitchens, such as lining in glass cabinets and behind open shelving,' notes Jamie from Divine Savages.
 'It is the perfect opportunity to have fun and embrace bold pattern and print, especially for those who like to be a little more subtle with their use of pattern and colour.
 And you’ll find you probably only need a couple of rolls to make that big statement.'